Open May 1 through September 30

 The Archives Library preserves more than 10,000 books, maps, periodicals, documents, and photos pertaining to the local community and beyond.

-From old businesses to cars to household items to natural history displays to local artwork, Heritage Hall Museum has a vast variety of artifacts that span everyone's interest areas.
+From old businesses to cars to household items to natural history displays to local artwork, Heritage Hall Museum in South Dakota has a vast variety of artifacts that span everyone's interest areas.

 Germans from Russia